 Film traps light as silver grains yielding a look that many digital practitioners emulate.
 Making a large format film photograph takes time and skill and the results are compelling and poetic.
 Even state-of-the-art digital cameras cannot reproduce the unique qualities of a large format film portrait.
 That's simply a consequence of optical physics.

 Why black & white?

 Someone wisely once said “When you photograph someone in colour you are photographing their clothes.
 When you photograph someone in black & white you are photographing their souls.”

-From 2022, Tasmanian Tintype will again be based at the Salamanca Arts Centre in the heart of the historic arts precinct in one of the world’s beautiful cities, Hobart, Tasmania.
+Tasmanian Tintype is based at the Salamanca Arts Centre in the heart of the historic arts precinct in one of the world’s beautiful cities, Hobart, Tasmania.